Glossary

 Beta: A measure of an investment’s risk of volatility compared to the overall market.

-Bloomberg Global Aggregate Index: A flagship measure of global investment grade debt from twenty-four local currency markets.
+Bloomberg Global Aggregate Index: A flagship measure of global investment grade debt from twenty-eight local currency markets.
 This multi-currency benchmark includes treasury, government-related, corporate and securitized fixed-rate bonds from both developed and emerging markets issuers.

 Bloomberg Short Treasury: 9-12 Months Index: Measures the performance of U.S. Treasury bills, notes, and bonds with a remaining maturity between 9-12 months.